 But again, our standard caveats apply.
 We don’t advise you to buy points speculatively in this climate — only if there’s an immediate booking you want to make using those points.
 And don’t forget to check for reward seat availability on the Air Canada website before buying points!

-Travel in style with 85-100% bonus Aeroplan Points was last modified: January 25th, 2024 by Brandon Loo
+Travel in style with up to 85% bonus Aeroplan Points was last modified: September 5th, 2025 by Brandon Loo